mmatyas/supermariowar-android/README.md

 ## Building instructions

 Just run `build.sh`, it will check if the tools are available, pull the SMW source code, get the dependencies, then set up and build the project.
+By default, it builds in Release mode for all platform supported by the NDK; use `--help` to see the optional parameters.